v2how/v2how.github.io/content/post/2021-02-19-tor-browser-standalone-tor-ubuntu-20-04 - Copy.md

 Note that, in contrast to installing Tor from a package in the repositories, there is no Tor service running, and there are no Tor systemd service files.
 You can run `tor` from the command line, or you can create the systemd service files yourself.

+For Tor command-line and configuration-file options, consult the [Tor manual pages](https://v2how.github.io/post/2021-02-20-man-tor/).

-If you want systemd service files, you can use as your model the multi-instance master `/usr/lib/systemd/system/tor.service` included with Ubuntu 20.04:
+If you want to build systemd service files, you can use as your model the multi-instance master `/usr/lib/systemd/system/tor.service` included with Ubuntu 20.04:

 ```
 # This service is actually a systemd target,